Synesthesia: Art

 Other notable synesthetes come particularly from artistic professions and backgrounds.
 Synesthetic art historically refers to multi-sensory experiments in the genres of visual music, music visualization, audiovisual art, abstract film, and intermedia.
 Distinct from neuroscience, the concept of synesthesia in the arts is regarded as the simultaneous perception of multiple stimuli in one gestalt experience.
 Neurological synesthesia has been a source of inspiration for artists, composers, poets, novelists, and digital artists.

 Writers

 Vladimir Nabokov wrote explicitly about synesthesia in several novels.
-Nabokov described his grapheme–color synesthesia at length in his autobiography, Speak, Memory, and portrayed it in some of his characters.
-In addition to Messiaen, whose three types of complex colors are rendered explicitly in musical chord structures that he invented, other composers who reported synesthesia include Duke Ellington, Rimsky-Korsakov, and Jean Sibelius.
+Nabokov described his grapheme–color synesthesia at length in his memoir, Speak, Memory:

+I present a fine case of colored hearing.
+Perhaps "hearing" is not quite accurate, since the color sensations seem to be produced by the very act of my orally forming a given letter while I imagine its outline.
+The long a of the English alphabet (and it is this alphabet I have in mind farther on unless otherwise stated) has for me the tint of weathered wood, but the French a evokes polished ebony.
+This black group also includes hard g (vulcanized rubber) and r (a sooty rag being ripped).
+Oatmeal n, noodle-limp l, and the ivory-backed hand mirror of o take care of the whites.
+I am puzzled by my French on which I see as the brimming tension-surface of alcohol in a small glass.
+Passing on to the blue group, there is steely x, thundercloud z, and huckleberry k.
+Since a subtle interaction exists between sound and shape, I see q as browner than k, while s is not the light blue of c, but a curious mixture of azure and mother-of-pearl.

 Daniel Tammet wrote a book on his experiences with synesthesia called Born on a Blue Day.
 Joanne Harris, author of Chocolat, is a synesthete who says she experiences colors as scents.
-Her novel Blueeyedboy features various aspects of synesthesia.
+Her novel Blueeyedboy features various characters with synesthesia.